 The booklet includes a "My heart failure" action plan and medicines record sheet.
 You can access extra copies of these and other worksheets below.

-To order your copy, call our Health Information Service on 1300 36 27 87 or email us.
+To order your copy, call the Heart Foundation Helpline on 1300 36 27 87 or email us.

 The Heart Foundation, in partnership with the NPS, National Aboriginal Community Controlled Health Organisation and Aboriginal Health Council of South Australia, has developed hypertension resources for Aboriginal and Torres Strait Islander peoples.

 The resources, developed to help Aboriginal Health Workers and health professionals deliver patient education, also support the Good Medicine Better Health hypertension module.
 The resources include a flip chart, patient brochure and five flyers for the patient and their families to take home.